Ab-categories

 There are many familiar categories in which the hom-sets have additional structure:

-Definition of Ab-category
+Definition of an Ab-category

 (g+g)(f+f)=gf+gf+gf+gf.